-- I On the Physics toolbar, click Boundaries 🕞 and choose Wall 🚍 . - 2 In the Settings window for Wall, type Stop in the Label text field.

-- 3 Locate the Boundary Selection section.
+- I On the Physics toolbar, click Boundaries 📄 and choose Wall 📄 . - 2 In the Settings window for Wall, type Stop in the Label text field. - 3 Locate the Boundary Selection section.
 From the Selection list, choose Aperture Stop. - 4 Locate the Wall Condition section.
 From the Wall condition list, choose Disappear.

-IMAGE PLANE
+IMAGE

-- I On the Physics toolbar, click Boundaries 📄 and choose Wall 📄 . - 2 In the Settings window for Wall, type Image Plane in the Label text field. - 3 Locate the Boundary Selection section.
+- I On the Physics toolbar, click Boundaries 📄 and choose Wall 📄 . - 2 In the Settings window for Wall, type Image in the Label text field. - 3 Locate the Boundary Selection section.
 From the Selection list, choose Image Plane.
 The default Wall condition (Freeze) will be used.
-Any ray that reaches the image plane will stop propagating, but it will not be removed from the simulation.
+Any ray that reaches the image plane will stop propagating and its optical path length will no longer increase, but the final ray position and ray direction can still be evaluated at any later time in the solution data.